ATAC Lifetime Honoree Award

 4. While there shall be no requirement to issue lifetime honoree awards each year, issue should not exceed two (2) in any given year.

 ATAC has established a practice of recognizing the outstanding achievements in our industry.

 The ATAC Outstanding Achievement Award will recognize those ATAC members who, through participation in ATAC and other activities, have demonstrated a very high level of service and performance of benefit to aviation in Canada.

-Nominations to the ATAC Outstanding Achievement Award will close on June 30.
+Nominations to the ATAC Outstanding Achievement Award close on June 30.
 The Board of Directors will select the winner at its September meeting.
-The ATAC Outstanding Achievement Award Inductees are recognized at ATAC’s National Aviation Conference and Tradeshow
+The ATAC Outstanding Achievement Award Inductees are recognized at ATAC’s Canadian Aviation Conference and Tradeshow.

 As a further tribute to Paul Mulrooney, ATAC is pleased to launch a special award.
-This award will be given every other year (in the even years) to an employee of an operator member company who has demonstrated progressive advancement to and within management position
+This award will be given every other year (in the even years) to an employee of an Operator Member company who has demonstrated progressive advancement to and within management positions.

 Candidates must be sponsored by his or her employer.
 A Committee will be established by the ATAC Board of Directors which will determine the best candidate from all eligible candidates, having regard to the following criteria.